MARKTHERENCE/TrueSim-MK-Profiles/README.md

 - Kitty Hawk Quattro Preamp
 - Krank Krankenstein
 - Laney Klipp 100
+- Marshall Silver Jubilee²
 - Orange Rockerverb
 - Orange Thunderverb
 - Peavey Triple XXX

 ### Notes
-¹ I intended to write all the channels but this amp model is quite CPU intensive in particular, even with x0.5 oversampling nor multithreading.
-This will be brought up to NaLex at some point.
+- I intended to write all the channels but this amp model is quite CPU intensive in particular, even with x0.5 oversampling nor multithreading.
+This will be brought up to NaLex at some point.¹
+- For the intended "rhythm clip" effect (diode clipping), either adjust the Input gain by +6dB or the Input knob at 6 (1 o'clock).²

 # Special Thanks
 - [Every person mentioned in the Special Thanks section of the README.md from the Amplex-MK-Presets repo]( https://github.com/MARKTHERENCE/Amplex-MK-Presets/tree/main#special-thanks )